mario872/sentralify/README.md

 # sentralify
 Scrape Sentral data and use it!

+A Web Interface to the data scraped by Sentralify can be found [here](https://jimmyscompany.top).

 Sentralify was designed to be an **unofficial** replacement for [get-sentral](https://github.com/J-J-B-J/get-sentral) a ***fantastic*** package developed by J-J-B-J and SuperHarmony910.
 Sentralify can scrape data from the new Sentral frontend.
 So far it can scrape:
  - Timetable